Key Takeaway

 If you’re facing a dispute over medical necessity with your no-fault insurance carrier, it’s essential to work with healthcare providers who understand these legal requirements and can provide the type of substantive medical documentation that courts now require.

-Don’t navigate these complex legal waters alone.
+Don’t address these complex legal waters alone.
 If you’re dealing with a no-fault insurance dispute or any personal injury matter in Long Island or New York City, call 516-750-0595 for experienced legal representation that understands both the medical and legal aspects of your case.

 Please note: This article is for informational purposes only and does not constitute legal advice.
 Every case is unique, and outcomes cannot be guaranteed based on the results in other cases.